 Exercise in warm temperatures or for an extended period of time

-Water loss results in decreased blood plasma and thickening of blood
+Water loss results in decreased blood plasma and thickening of the blood

 Decreased blood plasma results in decreased in venous return